WASTE MANAGEMENT, INC. (NYSE: - GuruFocus.com

 Did you lose money on investments in Waste Management?
-If so, please visit Waste Management, Inc. Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected]rnlieb.com to discuss your rights.
+If so, please visit Waste Management, Inc. Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 On April 14, 2019, WM entered into an agreement and plan of merger (the “Merger”) to acquire Advanced Disposal Systems, Inc. (“ADS”) for $4.9 billion, or $33.15 per share.
 The Merger was conditioned upon an ADS shareholder vote and obtaining antitrust clearance from regulators, including the U.S. Department of Justice (“DOJ”).